-In the heat and transport sectors, some MS have natural advantages over others in adopting renewable energy technologies, for example pre-existing district heating networks or large hydroelectricity resources.
-In comparison, the transport sector is largely a level playing-field for all MS. This is reflected in the broadly similar progress made by the majority of MS, with 14 of the EU-28 achieving between 5.0% and 7.5% RES-T in 2016.
-In 2016, Ireland was 18th out of the EU-28 for RES-T.
+In the heat and transport sectors, some Member States have natural advantages over others in adopting renewable energy technologies, for example pre-existing district heating networks or large hydroelectricity resources.
+In comparison, the transport sector is largely a level playing-field for all.
+This is reflected in the broadly similar progress made by the majority of Member States, with 15 of the EU-28 achieving between 5.0% and 8.0% RES-T in 2018.
+In 2018, Ireland was 13th out of the EU-28 for RES-T.

-Figure 25 shows the progress of each MS in 2016 towards the RES-T target.
-The columns for each MS show the amount of each source of renewable energy used without any multipliers applied.
+Figure 25 shows the progress of each Member State in 2018 towards the RES-T target.
+The columns for each country show the amount of each source of renewable energy used without any multipliers applied.
 The blue line shows the percentage of RES-T achieved when multipliers are taken into account.
-The green line shows the 2020 target of 10% RES-T for all MS. For most MS, the majority of renewable transport energy use comes from first-generation biofuels, which do not qualify for multiple weightings, such as bioethanol from energy crops.
+The green line shows the 2020 target of 10% RES-T for all Member States.
+For most, the majority of renewable transport energy use comes from first-generation biofuels, which do not qualify for multiple weightings, such as bioethanol from energy crops.

-Ireland was 18th out of the EU-28 for renewable transport in 2016.
+Ireland was 13th out of the EU-28 for renewable transport in 2018.

-Figure 25: Renewable transport share in 2016 for EU member states
+Figure 25: Renewable transport share in 2018 for EU Member States

-The obvious outlier is Sweden, which has managed to achieve 20% of renewable energy in road and rail transport not including multipliers, or more than 30% RES-T including multipliers.
-In 2016, advanced biofuels accounted for 10.5% of total Swedish road and rail energy demand, in energy terms, not including multipliers.
+The obvious outlier is Sweden, which has managed to achieve 23.2% of renewable energy in road and rail transport not including multipliers, or almost 29.7% RES-T including multipliers.

-According to the Swedish Bioenergy Association (Svebio), this is largely due to the use of the so-called "drop-in" biofuel, Hydrotreated vegetable oil (HVO).
+According to the Swedish Bioenergy Association (Svebio), this is largely due to the use of the so-called 'drop-in' biofuel, hydrotreated vegetable oil.
 Conventional biofuels are not chemically identical to the fossil fuel equivalents, and can only be blended up to certain ratios without causing technical difficulties when used in engines designed for fossil fuels.
 In contrast drop-in biofuels are chemically identical to fossil diesel and so can be blended at any rate or used directly in pure form.
-Pure HVO, referred to as HVO100, was introduced to the Swedish market in 2015 and is now used widely for commercial vehicles, helped by attractive tax exemptions.
-The share of biomethane in the natural gas used by compressed natural gas (CNG) vehicles in Sweden also reached a record high of 83% in 2016.
-Sweden also has the second highest market share of EVs in the EU, coupled with the second highest share of renewable electricity, but does not currently count the renewable electricity used by EVs towards the RES-T target as it has not yet developed a methodology to estimate EV energy use.
+Pure hydrotreated vegetable oil, referred to as HVO100, was introduced to the Swedish market in 2015 and is now used widely for commercial vehicles, helped by attractive tax exemptions.